richer-tan/gitPractice4/README.md

 # Second change in branch1 to rebase
 # Third change in branch1 to rebase
 # Third change in branch1 to rebase
+# Fourth change in branch2 to cherry-pick
+# Fourth cahnge in branch2 to cherry-pick